microsoft/dicom-server/docs/concepts/worklist.md

 The request payload shall include a Transaction UID.
 The user agent creates the Transaction UID when requesting a transition to the IN PROGRESS state for a given Workitem.
 The user agent provides that Transaction UID in subsequent transactions with that Workitem.

 * **Procedure Step State (0074,1000)**
 The legal values correspond to the requested state transition.
-They are: "IN PROGRESS", "COMPLETED", or "CANCELLED".
+They are: "IN PROGRESS", "COMPLETED", or "CANCELED".

 ### Change Workitem State Response Status Codes